brunomaga/brunomaga.github.io/_posts/2020-05-12-AI-Supercomputing.md

 {: style="text-align:center; font-size: small;"}
 An overview of the vDNN(+) implementation on a convolutional neural network.
 Red arrays represent the data flow of variables $$x$$ and $$y$$ (layers input and output) during forward propagation.
 Blue arrows represent data flow during backward progagation.
 Green arrows represent weight variables.
 Yellow arrows represent the *variables workspace in cuDNN*, needed in certain convolutional algorithms.
 Source: <a href="https://arxiv.org/pdf/1602.08124.pdf">vDNN (Rhu et al.)</a>

-For offloading to be possible, we'd ideally want a low latency connectivity between the processor and memory, to allow onloading and offloading to be done with a short communication time.
-To reduce the waiting time on pushing and pulling a layer to/from the GPU, a viable optimization is to overlap computation and communication, and copy the next layer to be computed while computing the current layer's update.
+To reduce the waiting time on pushing (pulling) a layer to (from) the GPU, we can overlap computation and communication, and copy the next layer to be computed while computing the current layer's update.
 This way, when the algorithm has finished computing a given layer, it can proceed immediately to the next one as it is already available in memory, thus removing the waiting time on the onloading step.

 Let's look at the offloading algorithm.
 We start with the forward pass.
 Looking at the initial formulation of $$x^{(l)}$$, we can isolate which variables are used during the forward pass of a given layer.
 For the computation of the output of a given layer, we need the weights of the neurons in the current layer ($$W^{(l)}$$) and the outputs of neurons on the previous layer $$x^{(l-1)}$$.
 Therefore, for a given layer, the forward pass is represented as: